libo-huang/Awesome-Causal-Reinforcement-Learning/README.md

 ## :information_desk_person: Abstract
+Causal Reinforcement Learning (CRL) is a suite of algorithms, embedding causal knowledge into RL for more efficient and effective model learning, policy evaluation, or policy optimization.
-The official repository of the paper, [**A survey on causal reinforcement learning**](https://arxiv.org/pdf/2302.05209), particularly lists the causal-reinforcement-related works.
-How causality information inspires current RL algorithms is illustrated in the below Causal Reinforcement Learning (CRL) framework,
+How causality information inspires current RL algorithms is illustrated in the below CRL framework,
 <div align="center">
   <img src="sketch_map_CRL.png" alt="" width="500">
 </div>